 Another source of news and videos is HumanBeatbox

 The important thing is to just try it!
 Don’t let vocal percussion stand in the way of you starting a contemporary a cappella group!
-I’m here to help if you need it, as are the experienced aca-pros at The Choir Coach.
+I’m here to help if you need it.